 Use the following strategies to provide access to final/approved assets:

-As discussed in this document, it is recommended to carry out major updates on assets, sometimes called work in progress, without having all the edits saved to the local file also uploaded to AEM as changes.
+As discussed in this document, it is recommended to carry out major updates on assets, sometimes called work in progress, without having all the edits saved to the local file also uploaded to Experience Manager as changes.
 This speeds up a desktop user’s work, limit network bandwidth used, and keep the assets timeline clean and focused on controlled, major updates.

 Adobe Asset Link offers a good support for this use case: